Starting June 1st Plantiful Plates is kicking off its annual Smoothie-a-Day Challenge.

 What you won’t find in a Plantiful Plates smoothie are things such as yogurt, juice, dairy milk or sugar, rather, liquids like water, coconut water and various nut milks will help blend all of the ingredients together.
 Sweetness can be added, but not always, with the addition of natural sweeteners such as dates, raw honey or maple syrup.

 To sign up for the challenge, click on the banner that pops up on the Plantiful Plates website, or is found along the right side of the screen.
-I’ll send you an email each Wednesday in June with a new smoothie recipe and the list of things you need to make one smoothie each day for the coming week (each week runs Friday-Thursday because June 1st is a Friday).
+I’ll send you an email each Friday in June with a new smoothie recipe and the list of things you need to make one smoothie each day for the coming week (starting on Monday).
 That’s it!
 No other commitment is required.
 The only other thing I ask of you is to take note of any changes you feel.
 As part of the Challenge I have set up a Plantiful Plates Smoothie-a-Day Facebook Group Page, where people can post their comments, progress, questions and pictures throughout July.

 I’m excited to see what benefits we discover during this challenge, I hope you will join in!.